gaurang7goel/Hacktoberfest_2022/README.md

 ## 3. Create a pull request for the same.

-## 4. Wait for Pull Request to merge
+## 4. Wait for the Pull Request to merge.

 ## 5. If the contribution follows the rules and regulations of hackoctoberfest it will be approved.